Summer Style: Should Guys Wear Flip Flops, Sandals and More?

 Why the crackdown?
 Because I’ve never seen a guy and thought to myself, “That man’s sandals really make that outfit.”

-I doubt I’m breaking any ground to tell you your feet are almost never a woman’s favorite thing about you.
+I mean, I’m not going to say no, but I doubt I’m breaking any ground to tell you your feet are almost never a woman’s favorite thing about you.
 No woman will ask you to wear a certain sweater because it “brings out your feet.”
 You feel me?

 Also, exhibit A and exhibit B: